Growth-Driven Website Redesign: 6 Metrics to Track

 We tend to think of website design as a matter of aesthetics, even in the context of increasing conversions.
 For instance, we might think about changing the position or color of a button to get more clicks.

-But SEO should figure prominently into your growth-driven design strategy.
-At the very least, each new web page that you create should be built around a specific keyword that has sufficient search volume and is relevant to your buyer personas.
+SEO should figure prominently into your growth-driven design strategy.
+At the very least, each new web page you create should be built around a specific keyword with sufficient search volume relevant to your buyer personas.

 If you've thoughtfully considered SEO in your growth-driven design, you should see increased organic traffic over time.
 No traffic bump?
 Maybe it's time to reconsider